-Land managers should develop recreation-specific information brochures detailing sustainable use of the DWMA to distribute at information booths at desert recreation areas (e.g., Red Rock Canyon National Conservation Area, LMNRA, and local visitor and tourist bureau and welcome centers).
-It is important that materials convey a positive message (e.g., where recreational opportunities exist, not where they are prohibited) to promote responsible recreation in the DWMA.
-Informational signs and kiosks along high-use trails and at DWMA access points would also inform recreation users about regulations and restrictions.
+Land managers should develop recreation-specific information brochures detailing sustainable use of the DWMA to distribute at information booths at desert recreation areas (e.g. Red Rock Canyon National Conservation Area, LMNRAs and local visitor and tourist bureaus and welcome centers).
+It is important that materials convey a positive message (e.g. where recreational opportunities exist, not where they are prohibited) to promote responsible recreation in the DWMA.
+Additional informational signs and kiosks along high use trails and at DWMA access points would also inform recreation users about regulations and restrictions.
 The estimated cost of a public outreach campaign is \$20,000, while signs and kiosks range from \$25 per sign for trail signs and \$5,000 per kiosk, plus installation and maintenance (estimated at \$5,000/year) (BLM 2004c).
-Given the cost, managers may consider installing a single kiosk at a central location, such as the visitor's center, and supplementing the kiosk with educational signs along trails.

 Informing the local community about advances in desert wildlife conservation will reinforce the concept of the DWMA as a wildlife reserve and evidence of success may minimize misuse of the DWMA by public land users.
-To distribute this information, updated conservation information should be included in public service announcements, published in local newspapers, and aired on local radio and television stations.
-An extensive public outreach campaign can range from \$30,000 to \$60,000 (BLM 2004c).
+To distribute this information, updated conservation information should be included in public service announcements, published in local newspapers and aired on local radio and television stations.
+An extensive public outreach campaign can range from \$30,000 to \$60,000

+(BLM 2004c).
 The project website is a resource that can be used to inform the community, and its existence should be well publicized.

 Sensitive wildlife training should continue to be required for all ROW maintenance and construction workers working within the DWMA.
-Working in the DWMA poses a direct threat to the tortoise and other Covered Species and training is needed so this impact will be minimized.
-Currently, all ROW maintenance personnel are given desert tortoise training as required under the pertinent biological opinion for the project and as a stipulation of their ROW grant.
+Working in the DWMA poses a direct threat to the tortoise and other Covered Species: training is needed minimize this impact.
+Currently, all ROW maintenance personnel are given desert tortoise training as required under the pertinent BO for the project and as a stipulation of the ROW grant.
 Activities operating under the MSHCP permit should also include desert tortoise/sensitive species training to minimize impact to the species.
 Training should be led by monitoring experts and should teach workers what to look for and avoid when working in sensitive areas.
 NDOT and other agencies may need to hold only one session per year for new employees.

-The curriculum and intensity of the existing (K-8) Mojave Max program should be expanded to include a curriculum in secondary school.
-The existing program is an excellent introduction to conservation education at a young age and should be expanded to expose high school students to more advanced concepts in ecology and conservation biology.
+The curriculum and intensity of the existing Mojave Max program (K-8) should be expanded to include a curriculum in secondary school.
+The existing program is an excellent introduction to conservation education at young age and should be expanded to expose high school students to more advanced concepts in ecology and conservation biology.
 This program offers an opportunity to introduce advanced ecological concepts using local ecology while reinforcing the importance of responsible use of natural resources.

 Students in upper grades could follow the progress of conservation management to reinforce the link between CAs and tortoise recovery.
-While an education coordinator may earn \$85 per hour, and a full-time biology teacher an annual salary upwards of \$30,000, the infrastructure for the program already exists.
+While an education coordinator may earn \$85/hour, and a full-time biology teacher an annual salary upwards of \$30,000, the infrastructure for the program already exists.
 Expanding it to high school classrooms by creating partnerships with local secondary teachers may need only an initial expenditure to create the curriculum.